1994rstefan/udacity-nd004-fsnd-logs-analysis/README.md

 This is the "logs analysis" project for the Udacity Full Stack Nanodegree Program.

+# Project setup
+Copy `config.ini.dist` to `config.ini` and insert appropriate content.

+Run the `logs-analysis.py` script to get the statistics.

 # Docker environment setup
 Rename all *.deploy files inside the docker-env folder and insert appropriate content.